ad8e/userscript-click-on-mousedown/README.md

 Makes most clicks about 100 ms faster.
-(Hence, pages load about 100 ms faster.)
+Hence, pages load about 100 ms faster.
+Only tested on Firefox.

 It suppresses the button up-release to prevent double triggering, but only if you let go of the button within 200 ms.